-Children for whom it is their nearest school or academy.
-This includes all schools except those which allocate places on the basis of faith (membership or practice) before allocating on the basis of distance/location.
+Rule 5: Children for whom it is the nearest school or academy.
+This includes all schools except those which allocate places on the basis of faith (membership or practice) before allocating on the basis of distance.

-Rule 5: Distance

-Children who live nearest to the school.
+Rule 6: Distance Children who live nearest to the school.
 Children not considered under rule 5 will be considered under rule 6.
 These rules are applied in the order they are printed above.
-If more children qualify under a particular rule than there are places available, the next rule will be used to further prioritise children.
+If more children qualify under a particular rule than there are places available, for rules 2-5 the next rule will be applied to further prioritise children.